 The Hilltop Prisoners Pond Forest Regeneration project has made significant progress towards its first phase objectives.
 A dedicated group of volunteers has cleared approximately one acre of invasive plant species, primarily bush honeysuckle.
 See project page for more detail.

 These woody-stemmed large shrubs / small trees were so thick one could not walk more than a few feet.
-Now, most of the aforementioned area is clear.
-Removal of the honeysuckle has revealed the poor health of most of the ash trees on site, which have been ravaged by ash yellows syndrome and the emerald ash borer (an invasive beetle).
-These diseased trees will, unfortunately, need to be brought down so as to prevent them from crushing the new trees we will plant next spring.
+Removal of the honeysuckle revealed the poor health of most of the ash trees on site, which have been ravaged by ash yellows syndrome and the emerald ash borer (an invasive beetle).
+These diseased trees unfortunately had to be brought down to prevent them from crushing the new ones we intend to plant.

-If you are willing to help with moving cut brush and logs, or if you have experience with a chainsaw, please contact Dave Freschi (details below).
+If you wish to help with planting native trees and improving wildlife habitat, please contact Dave Freschi (details below).
 We look forward to continuing to progress this exciting project.
 Thanks for your support!